Nyx2022/Dedecms-v5.7.109-RCE/README.md

 ## Vulnerability Analysis

-After adding comments to the code, the system will recognize the comment symbol /\*\*/ and ignore all the code within it during the checking process.
-This makes it easy to upload files without detection.
-However, please note that in some cases, such as during actual access, the /\*\*/ comment symbols may not work as expected and the code within can still be executed.
+After adding comments using the /\*\*/ symbol in PHP, any code within the comment block will not be checked and can be easily uploaded.
+However, during actual access, the /\*\*/ comment symbols may not work as expected and the code within can still be executed.